Frederick Maurice Watson Harvey: Sporting career

 Harvey made two senior appearances for Ireland.
 He played in the 1907 Home Nations Championship against Wales at Cardiff Arms Park, losing 29–0.
 His teammates on the day included James Cecil Parke and Basil Maclear.
 He played for Ireland for the second and last time in the 1911 Five Nations Championship at the Mardyke, winning 25–5 against France.

 Harvey played rugby for both Wanderers and Ireland.
 He is one of three Ireland rugby union internationals to have been awarded the Victoria Cross.
 The other two are Thomas Crean and Robert Johnston, who both served in the Second Boer War.
 Like Harvey, Crean and Johnston also played for Wanderers.
 His two brothers Arnold and Duncan were also notable sportsmen.
 Both also represented Ireland at rugby, while Arnold also represented Ireland at cricket and athletics.

 Later years

 Harvey retired in December 1945, but maintained an active interest in horses as a judge of hunter and jumper competitions.
 He also served as Honorary Colonel of Lord Strathcona's Horse from 1958 to 1966.

 He died aged 91 years and was buried at Union Cemetery in Fort Macleod, Alberta.

-In 2019 his story along with other Wanderers Victoria Cross recipients Robert Johnston VC and Thomas Crean VC was told in a documentary entitled "Mark Our Place" directed and Produced by Ashley Morrison.
+In 2019, his story along with other Wanderers Victoria Cross recipients Robert Johnston and Thomas Crean was told in a documentary entitled "Mark Our Place" directed and produced by Ashley Morrison.